pacman82/odbc2parquet/README.md

 A command line tool to query an ODBC data source and write the result into a parquet file.

-* Low memory requirements.
+* Small memory footprint.
 Only holds one batch at a time in memory.
 * Fast.
 Makes efficient use of ODBC bulk reads, to lower IO overhead.
 * Flexible.
 Query any ODBC data source you have a driver for.
 MySQL, MS SQL, Excel, ...